Gilbert LaBine: Discovery

-LaBine made his first prospecting strike "in some silver claims near Cobalt" in the Ottawa Valley.
+LaBine made his first prospecting strike "in some silver claims near Cobalt" in Northeastern Ontario.
 He incorporated his own company in 1926 under the name "Eldorado Gold Mines, Limited".

 At the end of March 1930, LaBine traveled to Great Bear Lake in the Northwest Territories to do some prospecting.
 On 16 May, while exploring an island at Echo Bay, LaBine discovered "a very rich deposit of uranium ore".

 LaBine stockpiled uranium ore at Great Bear Lake from the time of early production after the staking of the company's first two claims in May 1930.
 Eldorado's pitchblende (the outcrop of rock containing uranium, cobalt, radium, silver etc.) was refined initially for radium because it traded at a high value and was used for treating cancer.
 Uranium was a by-product of the refining process, and the company had little use for it.
 When radium prices dropped, operations slowed down.
 "By mid-1940, Eldorado's sales totaled less than $8 million and its prospects were not encouraging ...
 In July, the mine was shut down and allowed to fill with water."